 An AP affiliated with an AP MLD with dot11AAROptionImplemented equal to true shall set the AAR Support subfield in the MLD Capabilities And Operations subfield in a Basic Multi-Link element it transmits to 1; otherwise, the AP shall set the AAR Support subfield to 0.

-If a non-AP STA affiliated with a non-AP MLD with dot11AAROptionImplemented that is equal to true and that belongs to an NSTR link pair, receives a Basic Multi-Link element from its associated AP affiliated with an AP MLD, with the AAR Support subfield equal to 1 and when the other non-AP STA that belongs to the same NSTR link pair needs assistance in transmitting frames on the other link, it shall transmit the AAR Control subfield in a frame that solicits an immediate response.
+If a non-AP STA with dot11AAROptionImplemented equal to true that is affiliated with the same non-AP MLD with which another non-AP STA that has a MediumSyncDelay timer with nonzero value is affiliated, and that has received a Basic Multi-Link element from its associated AP affiliated with an AP MLDwith the AAR Support subfield equal to 1, it shall transmit the AAR Control subfield in a frame that solicits an immediate response to its associated AP when the other non-AP STA needs assistance in transmitting uplink frames. (#19859, 19437, 19457)

 The AAR Control subfield transmitted by the STA shall indicate the link identifier(s) of the other assisting AP(s) affiliated with the same AP MLD operating on the enabled link(s) by setting the corresponding bits of the Link ID subfield to 1.

-An assisting AP, affiliated with the AP MLD, should schedule for transmission a Trigger frame to the associated non-AP STA, which is requesting assistance from the assisting AP, to solicit a UL frame(s) after another AP affiliated with the same AP MLD, successfully receives the AAR Control subfield in a frame, if the assisting AP does not have frame exchanges already scheduled with another non-AP STA.
+An assisting APaffiliated with the AP MLD should schedule a Trigger frame for transmission to the associated non-AP STA that is requesting assistance from the assisting AP after another AP affiliated with the same AP MLDsuccessfully receives the AAR Control subfield in a frame, if the assisting AP does not have frame exchanges already scheduled with another non-AP STA.
+After receiving the trigger frame, the associated non-AP STA responds with a UL frame(s). (#19291)

 An assisting AP affiliated with an AP MLD should schedule a Trigger frame for transmission to the associated non-AP STA that is requesting assistance from the assisting AP to solicit a UL frame(s) after another AP affiliated with the same AP MLD successfully receives the AAR Control subfield in a frame, if the assisting AP does not have frame exchanges already scheduled with another non-AP STA.